pbklink/motif-core/etc/motif-core.api.md

 // Warning: (ae-missing-release-tag) "MatchRecord" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export interface MatchRecord extends DataRecord {
+export interface MatchRecord extends KeyedCorrectnessRecord {
     // (undocumented)
     readonly target: string;
 }